alanng10/Country/Docue/a.md

 Praca word is applicable to any park, any entire, any time, any world, any galaxy, any center.

+Praca meaning is not tagged with the existence of specific human race.

+Praca meaning is not tagged with the existence of specific human kind.

+Praca meaning is not tagged with the existence of specific govern.

+Praca meaning is not tagged with the existence of specific outer.

 Praca word has spell.
 The spell is:
 "P" for Park Time.